burtonr/sqlrest/README.md

 * Look in to implementing HMAC security or possibly API keys
   * Something that's easily added to a serverless function, Docker container, or other API, but still secure
 * Security may be required to limit access to certain functions (no deletes), or certain databases, possibly even certain tables

+## Considerations
+* Should the `Update` and `Insert` calls return the modified/created entry?
+  * I like that from a uasability perspective so you don't need to make 2 calls
+  * On the otherhand, what about performance?
+If I (caller) don't need the result, why wait for it?